 Flux in a Reflected Thermal Reactor – Two-group Method

 It was pointed out, the one-group method may provide reasonable results for the reactor, but this method does not accurately predict the flux.
-To be more accurate the energy of neutrons must be grouped into at least two groups.
-The two-group energy model leads to very interesting and important results, that must be considered in the design of nuclear reactors.
+The energy of neutrons must be grouped into at least two groups to be more accurate.
+The two-group energy model leads to very interesting and important results that must be considered in the design of nuclear reactors.

-In this method, the entire range of neutron energies is divided into 2 intervals (fast group and thermal group).
-All of neutrons within each interval are lumped into a group and in this group all parameters such as the diffusion coefficients or cross-sections are averaged.
+In this method, the entire range of neutron energies is divided into 2 intervals (fast and thermal groups).
+All neutrons within each interval are lumped into a group, and in this group, all parameters such as the diffusion coefficients or cross-sections are averaged.

-To find solution in a reactor core and in a reflector, it is necessary to solve the following diffusion equations for the fast and thermal energy groups are:
+To find the solution in a reactor core and a reflector, it is necessary to solve the following diffusion equations for the fast and thermal energy groups are:

 The solution of this system of homogeneous algebraic equations leads to a determinant of the coefficients.
 Such solution is shown in:

 Reference: Ragheb, M. TWO GROUP DIFFUSION THEORY FOR BARE AND REFLECTED REACTORS, University of Illinois, 2006.